Perspective | The Masters calls for strategy. Bryson DeChambeau is trying strong-arm math instead.

 It’s fair to ask: Sometimes?
 This risk resulted in DeChambeau dropping another ball in the pine straw, saying quite loudly, “Provisional,” and then whacking that shot in the water in front of the green.
 That potential disaster made it imperative to find the first ball, which Oosthuizen and fellow playing partner Jon Rahm helped him do.
 Eventually, Tim Tucker, his caddie, tracked it down.
 So the worst-case scenario — playing his fifth shot over the creek into the green — was avoided.
 Still, the result after a chunked chip and two-putt: double bogey.

 But here’s the thing: He would do it again.
 Not because he’s some sort of reckless daredevil.
-Rather because, by his calculations, the odds say that it’s the right thing to do.
+Rather because, by his calculations, the odds say it’s the right thing to do.
 DeChambeau knows that, over time, regardless of the situation, going for it > holding back — for him.
 It’s not just a mind-set.
 It’s math.

 “You’ve got to take risks to win tournaments,” DeChambeau said.
 “And albeit I made double from it, I still think over the course of four days, I can get that back to under par.”

 Which he did with his round, albeit adventurously.
-He started at the 10th hole, dropped to 2-over with the double at 13, and then grinded it out to finish birdie-birdie and post a 2-under-par 70 that was well down the leaderboard on a day when scoring was exceptionally easy.
+He started at the 10th hole, dropped to 2 over with the double at 13, then grinded it out to finish birdie-birdie and post a 2-under-par 70 that was well down the leader board on a day when scoring was exceptionally easy.

 “I’m very happy with the patience I delivered to the course today,” DeChambeau said, and we’re quite certain the course was delighted to receive such patience.
 There was, indeed, a lot to admire in how DeChambeau handled himself after his adventure at 13.
 He hit so many trees early in his round, he seemed more arborist than golfer.
 At 14, as he approached his tee shot in still more pine needles, he looked in befuddlement at how far he remained from the green and asked whoever was around, “Caught a tree, obviously, right?”